Lund University (LU) Neuroscience Graduate School

 Tomas [dot] Deierborg [at] med [dot] lu [dot] se

 To enroll in the graduate school please send an email to Diana [dot] Jerman [at] med [dot] lu [dot] se and state your name, group affiliation and whether you are a graduate student or post-doctoral fellow.

 Neuroscience Graduate School Seminar Series

-The Neuroscience graduate school seminars are held twice a month, 12:00-13:00, online via Zoom.
+The Neuroscience graduate school seminars are held twice a month, 12:00-13:00, at the Biomedical Center (BMC).
 This is your chance to hear about the research happening in the MultiPark research environment, as well as to socialize after the presentations.

 Professor, Study coordinator

 E-mail: Tomas [dot] Deierborg [at] med [dot] lu [dot] se

 E-mail: Diana [dot] Jerman [at] med [dot] lu [dot] se

 - Maria Björkqvist, member